Kron Reduction and Effective Resistance of Directed Graphs

 \subsection{Background}

-Large-scale network systems are ubiquitous and play a crucial role in modern society.
-Electrical networks, smart power grids \cite{pasqualetti2014controllability}, social networks \cite{liu2011controllability}, and multi-agent systems \cite{mesbahi2010graph} are only a few examples.
-However, it is difficult to analyze models, run a simulation, or design an appropriate controller for large-scale systems.
-The network structure of such systems has been often complex, which will lead to serious scalability issues due to limited computational and storage capacity.
-Thus, it is of utmost importance to have some methodologies for model reduction of graphs by low-order ones.
-One technique for performing model reduction is clustering; the vertices of the graph are merged into clusters taking into consideration the edge of the graph \cite{schaeffer2007graph}.
-On the other hand, if we focus on only important nodes and their connections, using node elimination technique is rather appropriate.
-In this paper, we focus on the classical node elimination method: Kron reduction.
+Large-scale network systems are ubiquitous and play a crucial role in modern society, among which electrical networks, smart power grids \cite{pasqualetti2014controllability}, social networks \cite{liu2011controllability}, and multi-agent systems \cite{mesbahi2010graph} are but a few examples.
+However, it is difficult to analyze models, run simulations, or design an appropriate controller for large-scale systems.
+The network structure of such systems is often complex, which leads to serious scalability issues owing to the limited computational and storage capacity.
+Thus, it is extremely important to have a methodology for graph reduction.
+Clustering is one technique for constructing a reduced graph.
+Here, the vertices of the graph are merged into clusters by considering the edges of the graph \cite{schaeffer2007graph}.
+However, if we focus only on important nodes and their connections, node elimination techniques is an appropriate approach.
+In this study, we focus on the classical node elimination method: Kron reduction.